Robert-van-Engelen/Forth850/README.md

 dictionary space minus 40 bytes for the "hold area" to run Forth850.
 The largest size is `USER75FF` which gives about 21K free dictionary space.

-## Work in progress
+## Nice to have (work in progress)

-- an extended "full version" with additional Forth words
+- an additional extended "full version" with additional Forth words
 - with an improved command line editor, like Forth500
 - ability to load Forth source code from the TEXT editor
 - serial IO to communicate via RS232 and load source code